ciaranj/node-oauth/Readme.md

 Change History
 ==============

+* 0.7.5 - Added in a main.js to simplify the require'ing of OAuth
 * 0.7.4 - Minor change to add an error listener to the OAuth client (thanks troyk)
 * 0.7.3 - OAuth 2 now sends a Content-Length Http header to keep nginx happy :)
 * 0.7.2 - Fixes some broken unit tests!